miso-lims/miso-lims/pinery-miso/README.md

 you only need to write a new Pinery implementation (or use an existing one) and all of your other applications remain functional.

-The Pinery project contains some other useful modules for working with Pinery-MISO
+The Pinery project also contains **pinery-client** - a Java library for consuming Pinery data.

-* **pinery-to-flatfile utility**: dumps all Pinery data to *.tsv flat files
-* **pinery-lims-flatfile**: another Pinery webservice implementation that reads data from *.tsv flat files
-* **pinery-client**: A client library for consuming Pinery data

-If the pinery-miso webapp is under heavy load, a good option is to use pinery-to-flatfile to dump the pinery-miso data into files on an hourly basis, and deploy a pinery-lims-flatfile webapp to read from these.
-Clients can then use the flatfile webapp instead, to reduce strain on the MISO DB.
+If the pinery-miso webapp is under heavy load, or there is a lot of data, you can configure caching to improve performance.

 ## Deploying Pinery-MISO